nir9/itemslide/CONTRIBUTING.md

+### Issues

+Please provide jsFiddle examples as well when reporting bugs.

 ### Pull requests

 1. Please do the changes to the plugin code in the `/src` files, and not in the `/dist` files.